-This page is about my research activity.
+This page is about my research activity in mathematical logic.

 - On Tarski's fixed point theorem.

 Proc.
 Amer.
 Math.
 Soc., 143 (2015), pp. 4439-4455.

 A concept of abstract inductive definition on a complete lattice is formulated and studied.

 As an application, a constructive version of Tarski's fixed point theorem is obtained.